I designed our free monthly budget spreadsheet to be as simple as possible to use.

 How to create your personal monthly budget template

 Using the budget template is easy.
 Follow these steps to make it your own:

-- Fill in the blanks for your monthly expenses by putting your typical costs in the “Budgeted” column for each category.
+- Fill in the blanks for your monthly expenses by putting your typical costs in the “Planned” column for each category.